How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Related Work

 \textbf{Benchmarking vision capabilities of MFMs.} Many works investigate the vision capabilities of MFMs via VQA-style benchmarks that combine visual and textual inputs to generate textual outputs~\citep{liu2024llava, li2023evaluating, fu2024blink, tong2024eyes,rahmanzadehgervi2024vision, al2024unibench,yue2024mmmu, jiang2024many,tong2024cambrian}.
 While these approaches offer valuable insights, they are incompatible with vision-only models, making direct comparisons difficult.
 In contrast, \textit{we evaluate MFMs on standard vision tasks}, enabling direct comparison with strong vision specialists to track MFMs' progress.
 Cambrian-1~\citep{tong2024cambrian} evaluates MFMs on vision datasets~\citep{Lin2014MSCOCO, Zhou2017ADE20K, brazil2023omni3d} by repurposing dataset annotations into text format.
 We differ by translating MFM outputs into the annotation format instead, e.g., segmentation maps.
 To the best of our knowledge, this is the first approach that enables an apples-to-apples comparison with vision specialist models using standard task-specific metrics and qualitative analyses in the tasks’ native output space.

 \textbf{Prompting MFMs.} Various prompting techniques have been developed for MFMs~\citep{wei2022chain,zhou2022least,khot2022decomposed,yao2024tree}.
 We follow a similar strategy and decompose complex vision tasks into simpler sub-tasks that MFMs can handle.
 Several works developed prompting techniques to unlock the vision capabilities of MFMs~\citep{yang2023set,wu2024dettoolchain, hu2024visual, wu2024v}.
-A related work is DetToolChain~\citep{wu2024dettoolchain}, which develops a prompting mechanism focused on object detection; and, at the time of writing, its approach is not fully reproducible.
-We differ by \textbf{1)} focusing on a wider range of tasks including semantic and geometric ones \textbf{2)} for several MFMs including closed- and open-weight ones \textbf{3)} with a simpler yet effective prompt chaining mechanism.
+The related DetToolChain~\citep{wu2024dettoolchain} for object detection is not fully reproducible at the time of writing.
+We differ by \textbf{1)} focusing on a wider range of tasks, including semantic and geometric ones \textbf{2)} for several MFMs, including closed- and open-weight ones \textbf{3)} with a simpler yet effective and uniform prompt chaining mechanism.